 Your corporate events management continuity plan

 How is all this relevant to us and our corporate events clients?
-Well, firstly all the related segments of the business travel and events industry are laying off staff and in some cases closing down or operating on an emergency basis.
-You may have postponed or cancelled event bookings and other marketing activities for your company, but at some point you will want to return to the market.
+All segments of the business travel and events industry are laying off staff and in some cases closing down or operating on an emergency basis.
+You may have postponed or cancelled event bookings and other marketing activities for your company.
+At some point you will want to return to the market.

 - How many major event industry suppliers will still exist when the pandemic has subsided?